-1) There is an urgent economic need.

-- Bankruptcy or other similar business emergencies - Business transfer, M&A, etc. to avoid financial deterioration - 2) The employer has made every effort to avoid dismissal. - Restrictions on extended work, and promotion for simultaneous use of leave - Labor cost reduction by cutting working hours or wage - Recruitment freeze - Ceasing to renew contract for temporary employees - Redeployment, dispatch - Temporary suspension of work - Early retirement - Reduction in office size - Management wage freeze - 3) Reasonable and fair criteria are used to select employees to be dismissed - Gender discrimination is banned in setting dismissal standard and in the selection process. - 4) The employer has consulted employee representatives in good faith. - A 50-day notice to the employee representative on measures to avoid dismissal and criteria to select employees to be dismissed and goodfaith consultation on the measures and criteria
+- 1) There is an urgent economic need. - Bankruptcy or other similar business emergencies - Business transfer, M&A, etc. to avoid financial deterioration - 2) The employer has made every effort to avoid dismissal. - Restrictions on extended work, and promotion for simultaneous use of leave - Labor cost reduction by cutting working hours or wage - Recruitment freeze - Ceasing to renew contract for temporary employees - Redeployment and dispatch of employees - Temporary suspension of work - Early retirement incentive program - Reducing office size - Salary freeze for executives - 3) Reasonable and fair criteria are used to select employees to be dismissed - Gender discrimination is banned in setting dismissal standard and in the selection process. - 4) The employer has consulted employee representatives in good faith. - A 50-day advance notice to the employee representative on measures to avoid dismissal and criteria to select employees to be dismissed and good-faith consultation on the measures and criteria